 Why try it: Pottery is a diverse practice.
 Most techniques make use of your hands, which can be very relaxing.
 Try this craft if you are looking to zone out and end up with a functional piece of art as a result.

 How to get started: Since pottery equipment is pricey, start by taking a beginner's class to see if you like the craft.
 Another inexpensive option is to purchase some clay you can bake in your oven and start molding.
 As another alternative, try air dry clay, which is an easy material to use for quick at-home projects.
 You can make small things such as jewelry holders like the one shown above, keychains, and more.

 Why try it: Beadworking requires decent fine motor skills and good eyesight (or glasses).
 If getting a knot out of a chain frustrates you, working with beads might as well.
 However, this craft is also very fulfilling once you get into the swing of it.

 Why try it: Many people get started with this craft because they see something they want that would be much cheaper to make, like a picnic table or flower box.
 If you're a woman, don't be discouraged.
 Though this hobby has been dominated by men in the past, it's time to get empowered and realize you can craft objects with wood, too.

 How to get started: Woodworking, like many other crafts, can demand a lot of specialized tools.
 Either start with a simple box or birdhouse that uses basic tools or register for a beginner's class.
+A popular creation is planter boxes like the one featured above.
 Because certain power tools can be dangerous if used incorrectly, this hobby is best learned with a teacher.

 04 of 10